 The miracles of Yeshua in the Gospels are not meant to show how divine or powerful he was as Messiah or to show that G-D can break HIS own laws of nature.
-Many people in the Bible performed miracles just like the ones performed by Yeshua, including the healing of the sick and the raising of the dead (e.g. Elisha the Prophet).
+Many people in the Bible performed miracles just like the ones performed by Yeshua, including the healing of the sick and the raising of the dead (e.g. the Prophets Elijah and Elisha).
 Besides, the Bible is very clear, and Yeshua himself, that miracles can be performed by false prophets and that we should be very skeptical of all miracles.

 If there arises among you a prophet or a dreamer of dreams, and he gives you a sign or a wonder, and the sign or the wonder comes to pass, of which he spoke to you, saying, ‘Let us go after other gods’—which you have not known—‘and let us serve them,’ you shall not listen to the words of that prophet or that dreamer of dreams, for the L-RD your G-D is testing you to know whether you love the L-RD your G-D with all your heart and with all your soul.
 You shall walk after the L-RD your G-D and fear HIM, and keep HIS commandments and obey HIS voice; you shall serve HIM and hold fast to HIM.
 But that prophet or that dreamer of dreams shall be put to death, because he has spoken in order to turn you away from the L-RD your G-D, who brought you out of the land of Egypt and redeemed you from the house of bondage, to entice you from the way in which the L-RD your G-D commanded you to walk.
 So you shall put away the evil from your midst.-Exodus 25:1-5